Oak Hall, Melbourne Rudolf Steiner School

 Each year artworks are sold with many artists commissioned, recognised or collected.
 Emerging artists gain encouragement with Awards and prizes to further refine and expand their art.
 Independent judges and awards provide an avenue for recognition with Award prizes in a variety of categories.

 Proceeds from Warranwood Art Show events goes to the School Community Association, the fundraising arm of the Melbourne Rudolf Steiner School, to directly benefit the school with upgrade and improvement projects.
-Recent projects include a major Library upgrade, sound stage and audio visual equipment and more.
+Recent projects include a major Library upgrade, sound stage, audio visual equipment and more.

 Running Warranwood Art Show is a team of active volunteers from the school and local arts communities.
 The variety and skillsets each brings encourages the growth of the individual and group, with a resulting synergy delightfully reflected in the exhibition and its events.
 Vital support underpins the success of the art show by the school community of the Melbourne Rudolf Steiner School.